yzf750/The-Quaker-Deliverance/README.md

 -----------------
 - Select "Skill"
 - Add any "Extra CLI Args" such as -heapsize , -startwindowed.
 CLI Args are saved on a per Mod basis.
-- Double click Mod or Map to launch.
-Click LAUNCH (or press "Enter").
+- Double click Mod or Map to launch or click LAUNCH (or press "Enter").

 Launch Saved Game
 -----------------